Zellenon/AutoLogicProject1/README.md

 ## Usage

-Our solver is implemented in Python 3.11.7, but we anticipate it should be compatible with any version of Python 3.
+Our solver is implemented in Python 3.11.7, but we anticipate it should be compatible with any version >= 3.5.
 Below, we outline some steps to run the project, along with their associated terminal commands.

 1. Clone the directory and cd into the project repo \